-In December 2004, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards No. 123®, "Share-Based Payments."
-Statement 123® supersedes Accounting Principles Board (APB) Opinion No. 25, "Accounting for Stock Issued to Employees," and will require companies to recognize compensation expense, using a fair-value based method, for costs related to share-based payments, including stock options.
-The Statement is effective in the first interim or annual reporting period beginning after June 15, 2005.
-The Company intends to adopt Statement 123® in the third quarter of 2005, and to implement it on a prospective basis.
-We are currently assessing the impact the Statement will have on our consolidated results of operations.
+In December 2004, the Financial Accounting Standards Board (FASB) issued SFAS No. 123(R), "Share-Based Payments."
+Statement 123(R) supersedes APB Opinion No. 25, "Accounting for Stock Issued to Employees," and will require companies to recognize compensation expense, using a fair-value based method, for costs related to share-based payments, including stock options.
+In April 2005, the Securities and Exchange Commission amended the effective date of the Statement to begin with the first interim or annual reporting period of the first fiscal year beginning on or after December 15, 2005.
+The Company adopted Statement 123(R) on January 1, 2006 and implemented it on a modified-prospective basis.
+We estimate that share-based compensation expense to be recognized under Statement 123(R) will range between \$500,000 and \$700,000 for 2006.
+Actual share-based compensation expense in 2006 could differ from this estimate depending on the timing and size of new awards granted, changes in the market price or volatility of our common stock, changes in risk-free interest rates, or if actual forfeitures vary significantly from our estimates.